gurditsingh/hydeout/_posts/test.md

  - Spark is an in-memory processing engine spark takes data in-memory and process it.
  - Allocation and usage of the memory plays a vital role in your spark application. suppose you write a good spark application but you haven't provide and allocate the required memory to your application.
 The application may got delayed or failed due to OOM.
  - Efficient memory use is critical for good performance because of that your application may not meet the SLA's.
- - The memory management is an imporatent
+ - The memory management is an important aspect for the spark application because application generates intermediate state while executing the tasks.